 Warren Gay died in August of 1916 and Ellen Gay moved to an apartment at 409 Marlborough.
-385 Beacon once again became the home of his brother, Ernest.
+385 Beacon once again briefly became Ernest Gay’s home.
 He died in November of 1916 on the special Harvard Train returning from the Harvard-Yale football game in New Haven.
-Ernest Gay is shown as the owner on the 1917 Bromley map.

 385 Beacon was not listed in the 1918-1921 Blue Books.

-In April of 1938, 385 Beacon was acquired from George H. Gay by Agnes Mary (Amerault) Simons, wife of Dr. Sigmund Simons, a physician.
+On April 11, 1938, 385 Beacon was acquired from George Gay by Agnes Mary (Amerault) Simons, wife of Dr. Sigmund Simons, a physician.

 Sigmund and Agnes Simons lived in Westford and he initially used 385 Beacon as his Boston office.
 In the late 1940s, however, they moved to 385 Beacon and it became their home as well.
 They subsequently maintained residences in both Westford and at 385 Beacon.